 Like it or not, university league table rankings matter

-University rankings are fueled by a variety of data surrounding teaching standards, research output, student exam results, student satisfaction, graduate prospects, and expenditure on academic and student services – to name a few factors.
+University rankings are fuelled by a variety of data surrounding teaching standards, research output, student exam results, student satisfaction, graduate prospects, and expenditure on academic and student services – to name a few factors.
 Your ranking can influence whether you’re a candidate for government funding, how internal budgets are allocated and your department’s attractiveness to students (especially international students): the European Association for Higher Education sums it up well in their blog about why university rankings still matter.

 Incentivise students to pursue a career in research